JaxPlays-Inc/jaxplays.org/content/productions/2025/2025-Little-Shop-of-Horrors.md

   - Stage Manager: Addison Gish
 orchestra:
   - Music Director: Marvin Lovett
-Description: "Don’t feed the plants!
+description: "Don’t feed the plants!
 This cult classic musical will be chomping on stage for a thrillingly funny, good time!"
 ---
 During a total eclipse, Seymour, a meek flower shop assistant , who pines for his co-worker Audrey discovers an unusual plant he names Audrey II—one that feeds only on human flesh and blood.